-• maintain an ethos where the children feel secure and listened to:
+- maintain an ethos where the children feel secure and listened to: - foster positive relationships between staff and students through strong and supportive pastoral care and effective teaching methods; - ensure all staff are made aware of their safeguarding responsibilities and are adequately trainedin safeguarding procedure; - the Designated Safeguarding Lead (DSL) is the Headteacher, David Bicker-Caarten who takes regular training which is inter agency and in line with HSCP procedures.
+Contact details: headmaster@luctonschool.org 07483297365 01568 782000 - Mrs Kari Quant (Deputy DSL) will act in the DSL's absence.
+Contact details: k.quant@luctonschool.org 01568 782000; Mrs Emma John e.john@luctonschool.org 01568 782000 - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at the School.
+Contact details: ali.khan@alphaschools.co.uk, 01494 535857 - where an allegation is against the Headteacher, the Headteacher must not be informed of the allegation prior contact with the chair and LADO; - staff are trained to develop their understanding of the signs and indicators of abuse; - staff know how to respond to a student who discloses abuse; - all parents/carers are made aware of the responsibilities of staff members with regard to childprotection procedures; - procedures are regularly reviewed and updated;

-- foster positive relationships between staff and students through strong and supportive pastoral care and effective teaching methods; - ensure all staff are made aware of their safeguarding responsibilities and are adequately trainedin safeguarding procedure; - the Designated Safeguarding Lead (DSL) is Sharron Goode, who takes regular training which is inter agency and in line with Herefordshire SCP procedures. - 07976950083 s.goode@luctonschool.org - Elmien Niblett (Deputy Head), David Bicker-Carrten (Head of Prep School) (Deputy DSL) will act in the DSL's absence.
-Contact details: e.niblett@luctonschool.org, d.bicker-carrten@luctonschool.org - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at the School.
-Contact details: ali.khan@alphaschools.co.uk, 01494 535857 - where an allegation is against the Head, the Head must not be informed of the allegation prior contact with the chair and LADO; - staff are trained to develop their understanding of the signs and indicators of abuse; - staff know how to respond to a student who discloses abuse; - all parents/carers are made aware of the responsibilities of staff members with regard to childprotection procedures; - procedures are regularly reviewed and updated; - all new members of staff and volunteers will be given a copy of the child protection procedures.
+- all new members of staff and volunteers will be given a copy of the child protection procedures.
 They will be made aware of the identity and the role of the Designated Safeguarding Lead; - all staff and volunteers must read and follow the Staff Code of Conduct.